TzuHuanTai/RaspberryPi_WebRTC/README.md

 make -j
 ./pi_webrtc --device=/dev/video0 --fps=30 --width=1280 --height=720 --signaling_url=http://localhost:6080/SignalingServer --v4l2_format=mjpeg --record_path=/home/pi/video/ --enable_v4l2_dma
 ```
+* `./pi_webrtc -h` to list all available args.
+* If `--enable_v4l2_dma` is assigned, only the h264 stream is supported.
+* If the `--record_path` is assigned, the background recorder will start immediately after running the program.
+But the performance of Pi 3B is limited, if the resolution is above 640x368@15fps the HW encoder will be unstable, stuck, or even crash.
 ## Run as Linux Service
 1. Set up [PulseAudio](https://wiki.archlinux.org/title/PulseAudio)
 *  Modify this line in `/etc/pulse/system.pa`